pydelhi/talks/.github/ISSUE_TEMPLATE.md

 - Time required for the talk

-- Link to slides / demos / any other content
+- Link to slides / demos / any other content (if any)

 - About yourself